We exist on a perfect planet in the perfect universe.

 5. WHERE TO NEXT?

 Inevitably, confidence in God – as the creator and sustainer of ‘all that is’ – comes from recognising God’s presence ‘in the Church‘ and ‘our individual lives‘.
 We simply engage with him; open ourselves to him as the Bible explains.
 And when we do find him there, we then know what caused, and sustains, ‘all that is’.

 Yes, we exist only because God exists.
 God is real!

-If you need guidance on how to begin gathering evidence of God’s existence, that you can evaluate for yourself, please access the section of this website titled, “Journey of faith”.
+If you need guidance on how to begin gathering evidence of God’s existence, that you can ‘evaluate for yourself‘, please access the section of this website titled, “Journey of faith”.
 It begins with the article, “Can we really believe in God?”.
 And that article explains the way forward, to a much more purposeful and contented life.

-However, if you first require a better understanding of God’s nature to assist you with the content of this article, or alternatively to build a composite understanding of both science and religion, then please access the article, “So, what is God?”.
+However, if you first require a better understanding of God’s nature to assist you with the content of this article, or alternatively to build an overall understanding of both science and religion, then please access the article, “So, what is God?”.
 I am a Christian writer, and I maintain that Christianity itself ‘sits well’ with all that is written in this particular article.
 It tries to explain the ultimate “why’s” of creation.